Ha-L0/Ha-L0.github.io/_posts/2022-11-20-[H4]-Proving-Grounds-Play-VULNHUB-EvilBox-One.md

 > The file does not deliver any content.
 {: .prompt-danger }

-However, as the file is named `evil.php` it indicates that it maybe some shell or other backdoor of a script kiddy who pwned the website.
+However, as the file is named `evil.php` it indicates that it is maybe some shell or other backdoor of a script kiddy who pwned the website.

 > Unfortunately we do not know what parameter is needed here.
 {: .prompt-danger }